SidSong01/modifiedOKVIS-for-benchmarking/README.md

-# modifiedOKVIS
+# Modified OKVIS

-email:lingyi.s@outlook.com
+---

-modified the OKVIS source code for outputing the trajectory in a .txt file
+Modified the OKVIS source code for outputing the trajectory in a .txt file

 the modifications is in the \okvis\okvis_apps\src\okvis_app_synchronous.cpp

-the function of this is for evaluating the performace.
+the purpose of it is for evaluating and comparing the performace of different Visual odometry algorithms.

 the evaluation tool: https://github.com/MichaelGrupp/evo